astorm/pestle/docs/magento2-generate-acl.md

 The first argument is is module you want to create the access control rule for.
 The second argument is a list of rules, each representing one of level of the access control tree.
 Pestle will create any nodes needed to reach the bottom of the tree, starting from the `<resource id="Magento_Backend::admin">` node.

-For example, the first time you run the following command
+For example, when you run the following command

     pestle.phar magento2:generate:acl Pulsestorm_Pestle "Pulsestorm_Pestle::top,Pulsestorm_Pestle::config"